futureofcoding/futureofcoding.org/journal.md

 ### July 25 2017 2:26pm

 Again, I'm finally getting to research late in the day.
 I spent the morning reveiewing Woof pull requests and doing emails.
-But I'm finally here on the Ubuntu side of my chromebook, playing with Unison...
+But I'm finally here on the Ubuntu side of my chromebook, playing with Lamdu...

-I got the factorial code to work by following the advice of the founder of Unison in the conversation I pasted below:
+I got the factorial code to work by following the advice of the founder of Lamdu in the conversation I pasted below:

 ![](http://imgur.com/N2cPWPUl.png)